d12frosted/elpa-mirror/melpa/indent-tools-readme.txt

-;;; Commentary:

-;; Indent, move around and act on code based on indentation, by indentation units.
+Indent, move around and act on code based on indentation, by indentation units.
 Perfect to navigate in a big yaml file or in Python code.